1930s - 1950s

 A graphic artist decided a red bow tie would look great on the packaging and would complement the original portrait logo.
 The designers began placing it just above the opening slot on all Little Debbie cartons at the time.
 You can still spot this original logo on some current Little Debbie packaging!
 Have you spotted it?
 ALL ABOUT THE CLASSICS

-Did you know all the products made in 1964 still exist today?
-Here are the classics: Banana Twins, Swiss Rolls, Zebra® Cakes, Raisin Creme Pies, Nutty Buddy® and, of course, Oatmeal Creme Pies.
+Did you know most of the products made in 1964 still exist today?
+Here are the classics: Swiss Rolls, Zebra® Cakes, Raisin Creme Pies, Nutty Buddy® and Oatmeal Creme Pies are still around for tasty snacking.
 Many of these items hit the market in 1964 under the Little Debbie brand!

 LITTLE DEBBIE VINYL RECORD